Sketchware-Pro/Sketchware-Pro-Website/blog/contributor.md

 ---
 # Contributors

-List of contributiors of Sketchware Pro.
+List of contributors of Sketchware Pro.
 <!--truncate-->
 Those who helped to make Sketchware alive are :